-- If you or your family member cannot communicate verbally because of a disability, ask for auxiliary aids, devices, or other reasonable modifications needed for effective communication with health care staff.
-This can include sign language interpreters, written materials in alternative formats, or use of an electronic device. - If you have a cognitive, developmental or intellectual disability, behavior support needs, or a sensory disability, you may require a designated support person to assist you in accessing and participating in your care.
-Under the state's latest hospital visitation guidance, restrictions on visitation should not apply to companions to people with intellectual or physical disabilities, although companions may be screened.
+If you or your family member cannot communicate verbally because of a disability, ask for auxiliary aids, devices, or other reasonable modifications needed for effective communication with health care staff.
+This can include sign language interpreters, written materials in alternative formats, or use of an electronic device.

+If you have a disability you may need the assistance of a designated support person to assist you in participating in your treatment, or meeting your personal care needs while you are in the hospital.
+The State's September 2020 Memorandum on Patient Visitors in Hospitals makes clear that visitor restrictions should not apply to designated supporters, although these persons must be screened before entering the facility.

-This is an adult who can help with communication, emotional or physical assistance.
-Under the Americans with Disabilities Act, hospitals should modify visitation policies to allow for a designated support person to be present during hospitalization.
-A designated support person can be a family member, caregiver, personal care assistant, or another disability service provider knowledgeable about your care.
-They should be allowed to remain with you while in the hospital, subject to reasonable restrictions.
+A designated support person may include a guardian or other legally authorized decision-maker, family member, caregiver, personal care assistant or another disability service provider knowledgeable about the patient's care.
+The designated support person should be allowed to remain with you while in the hospital, subject to reasonable restrictions.
+Designated support persons should be provided reasonable access to treatment areas and food and bathroom facilities.
 The hospital should supply your designated support person with personal protective equipment.
 Remember to always document a request for a reasonable accommodation in writing and keep a copy for yourself.